pacific-hake/hake-assessment/README.md

 To see a list of all package data available in the `hake` package:
 `data(package = "hake")`

-To update any package data, for example if we add a new rows to the CSV files found in the `data-tables` directory:
+To update any package data, for example if we want to add new rows to the CSV files found in the `data-tables` directory:

 1. Open the CSV file from the `data-tables` directory that you want to add data to.
 1. Add the new data row(s), and save the file.
-1. Do the first two steps with as many data tables as you want to update, then do then next steps as few times as possible.
+1. Do the first two steps with as many data tables as you want to update, then do then next steps.
-1. Source the `data-raw/data-tables.R` file to update the data tables:
+1. Source the `data-raw/pd-data-tables.R` file to update the package data to reflect your changes:
-   `source(here::here(data-raw/data-tables.R))`.
+   `source(here::here(data-raw/pd-data-tables.R))`.
 If you're using RStudio you can just press `Ctrl-Shift-Enter` with the file in focus to do this.
    This will update the `*.rda` files which are the binary package data files.
-1. Make sure to include the changes to the `*.rda` files in the GitHub repo by committing those files in Git.
-This will be obvious as there will be several dozen `*.rda` files changed when you run `git status`.
-Commit all of the changes.
+1. Make sure to commit the changes to the `*.rda` files in the GitHub repo.

-Try not to do steps 4 and 5 for every change you make, rather make as many changes as you can to data tables at one time, then run steps 4 and 5 once to incorporate all the changes.
-The `*.rda` files are binary and its better to keep binary file changes to a minimum when using Git as it can introduce repository bloating.
+1. The new data will not appear until you run `devtools::load_all()` or `render()` the document or a beamer presentation.

 <a name="settings-ref-pt"></a>

 ## Reference point text markup

 The reference points and other values which are referred to in text in